-Serbia Broadband (SBB) has introduced what is the country’s first 4K channel.
+Serbia Broadband (SBB) has declared Nis the country’s sixth Giga city.

 Serbia Broadband (SBB) has added a new package to its advanced TV service Eon.

 Protests have taken place in Belgrade in support of N1, the TV channel that now finds itself at the centre of a dispute between its operator United Group and Telekom Srbija.

 The dispute between United Media and Telekom Srbija has taken on a political dimension, with the former’s parent company United Group accusing the country’s PM Ana Brnabic of siding with the incumbent telco.